astroesteban/astroesteban/README.md

 ## About 🤖

 I am a 🇲🇽 software engineer working in Austin, Texas.
 I have gotten to work on a variety of cool space projects including autonomous testing software for rocket engines, deep learning for training 👩‍🚀 in hybrid reality, and recently writing software for rockets and spacecraft.
+I am interested in [TinyML](https://www.tinyml.org/home/), which involves bringing machine intelligence to embedded systems.
+My hope is to one day be able to bring this technology to spacecraft, which are very computationally limited, and advance the state-of-the-art in spacecraft autonomy.

 My hobbies are reading books, collecting vinyl records, going to concerts, and spending time with my girlfriend and 🐶 🐶.